-The benefits on mental health and wellbeing from being in nature are well-known and include increased resilience and spiritual wellbeing, greater emotion regulation and the ability to relax, as well as reduced depression, anxiety, and stress.
+The benefits to mental health and wellbeing from being in nature are well-known and include increased resilience and spiritual wellbeing, greater emotion regulation and the ability to relax, as well as reduced depression, anxiety, and stress.
 Other benefits include deepening life meaning.

 Wilson.
 M. (2020).
 Nature connection and meaning in life in the Northumberland National Park: An inductive reflexive thematic analysis.
 Derby University: unpublished MSc Project.